craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 </div>

 By default, Craft requires a front-end “password” field for public user registrations.
 Setting this to `true` removes that requirement for the initial registration form.

-If you have email verification enabled, new users will set their password once they’ve followed the verification link in the email.
+Instead, new users will set their password once they’ve followed the link in their activation email.
-If you don’t, the only way they can set their password is to go through your “forgot password” workflow.

 ::: code
 ```php Static Config